govuk-one-login/mobile-id-check-async/test-resources/docs/dequeueEvents.md

 array.
 This is known as a
 [partial batch response](https://docs.aws.amazon.com/lambda/latest/dg/services-sqs-errorhandling.html#services-sqs-batchfailurereporting).

-Batch items being worked on by the Dequeue Lambda are considered 'in-fight' and cannot be processed by other consumers of the backend API SQS queue due to the [visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html).
+Batch items being worked on by the Dequeue Events Lambda are considered 'in-fight' and cannot be processed by other consumers of the backend API SQS queue due to the [visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html).

 ##

-### Events API
+### Test Resources API

 6. #### Retrieving events